 More than thirty artists from around Northeast Asia, including Taiwan, South Korea, China, and Japan are scheduled to take part.
 No restrictions were placed on the age, experience or background of the participants, and so the exhibition includes prominent artists who have participated in numerous international shows and younger artists whose work is being shown internationally for the first time.
 The genres include not only painting, and the media related works, but also billboards, banners, and balloons, as well as specially commissioned photographs for the exhibition.
 Some of the works may be installed around Taipei City.
 Moreover, a special project involving some of the artist is planning as an opening event.

-A bilingual catalogue will be published.
-Essays from critics or scholars about issues connected with the exhibition's theme will be included.
+A bilingual catalogue was published.
+Essays from critics or scholars about issues connected with the exhibition's theme was included.